Changing nappies, looking after the children and male stereotypes - a new role for man in society.

 Some men have ignored the changes, and others have tried to respond.
-Many who have attempted change found themselves in confused and in seemingly uncharted territory.
+Many who have attempted change found themselves in seemingly uncharted territory.

 Changing the relationship between men and women is a matter of hard, often apparently trivial decisions that need to be made day after day.